An $\widetilde{\mathcal{O}}(m/\varepsilon^{3.5})$-Cost Algorithm for Semidefinite Programs with Diagonal Constraints: Analysis Common to Both Algorithms

 \subsection{Analysis of Approximate Lazy Mirror Descent}

 We now derive the convergence bound of approximate lazy mirror descent.
-The proof closely follows that of Theorem $4.3$ in Bubeck's monograph \cite{Bubeck}. \thmalmd* \begin{proof} By convexity of $f$, The term $\encircle{A}$ can be bounded by Cauchy-Schwarz inequality and the invariant $\E \norm{x^{\lr{t}} - \widetilde{x}^{\lr{t}}} \leq \delta$: Next, recall that \cref{alg-almd} initializes $x^{\lr{1}} \in \argmin_{\X \cap \D} \Phi(x)$ and $z^{\lr{1}}$ satisfying $\nabla \Phi(z^{\lr{1}}) = 0$, and repeats the following two steps: Now consider the potential function $\widetilde{\Psi}_t(x) \defeq \Phi(x) + \eta \inner{x}{\sum_{s = 1}^t \nabla f(\widetilde{x}^{\lr{s}})}$.
+The proof closely follows that of Theorem $4.3$ in Bubeck's monograph \cite{Bubeck}. \thmalmd* \begin{proof} By convexity of $f$, The term $\encircle{A}$ can be bounded by Cauchy-Schwarz inequality and the invariant $\E \norm{x^{\lr{t}} - \widetilde{x}^{\lr{t}}} \leq \delta$: Next, recall that Algorithm~\ref{alg-almd} initializes $x^{\lr{1}} \in \argmin_{\X \cap \D} \Phi(x)$ and $z^{\lr{1}}$ satisfying $\nabla \Phi(z^{\lr{1}}) = 0$, and repeats the following two steps: Now consider the potential function $\widetilde{\Psi}_t(x) \defeq \Phi(x) + \eta \inner{x}{\sum_{s = 1}^t \nabla f(\widetilde{x}^{\lr{s}})}$.
 Applying the recursive definition of the gradient step, we can express $x^{\lr{t+1}} = \argmin\limits_{x \in \X \cap \D} \widetilde{\Psi}_{t}\lr{x}$.
 Since $\Phi$ is $\alpha$-strongly convex, so is the potential function $\Psi_t$.
-We can express these two statements as follows: We can also write a lower bound for the left hand side of \cref{potential-sc} by evaluating the potential function $\widetilde{\Psi}_t$ at points $x^{\lr{t+1}}$ and $x^{\lr{t}}$: Reverse and chain \cref{potential-sc} and \cref{potential-fo-opt}, and apply Cauchy-Schwarz inequality to get This shows that and applying this to the second part of \cref{almd-chain} gives We now claim Note that this claim immediately gives the desired error bound; this can be seen as follows: the left-hand side is exactly the term $\mbox{\numcircledtikz{2}}$ in \cref{almd-ineq1}; the first term of the right-hand side is bounded in \cref{almd-inner-prod-bound}, and the second one is bounded by the definition of set size $D$.
-Therefore \cref{almd-claim} simplifies to Combine \cref{almd-circ1-bnd} and \cref{almd-circ2-bnd} with \cref{almd-ineq1}, apply Jensen's inequality, and the fact that $t^*$ is picked uniformly at random from $\{1, 2, \dotsc, T\}$, to get the desired error bound.
+We can express these two statements as follows: We can also write a lower bound for the left hand side of Inequality~\ref{potential-sc} by evaluating the potential function $\widetilde{\Psi}_t$ at points $x^{\lr{t+1}}$ and $x^{\lr{t}}$: Reverse and chain Inequalities~\ref{potential-sc} and \ref{potential-fo-opt}, and apply Cauchy-Schwarz inequality to get This shows that and applying this to the second part of Inequality~\ref{almd-chain} gives We now claim Note that this claim immediately gives the desired error bound; this can be seen as follows: the left-hand side is exactly the term $\mbox{\numcircledtikz{2}}$ in Inequality~\ref{almd-ineq1}; the first term of the right-hand side is bounded in Inequality~\ref{almd-inner-prod-bound}, and the second one is bounded by the definition of set size $D$.
+Therefore Inequality~\ref{almd-claim} simplifies to Combine Inequalities~\ref{almd-circ1-bnd} and \ref{almd-circ2-bnd} with \ref{almd-ineq1}, apply Jensen's inequality, and the fact that $t^*$ is picked uniformly at random from $\{1, 2, \dotsc, T\}$, to get the desired error bound.
 We now prove Inequality~\ref{almd-claim}.
 First, we rewrite it as The claim is true for $T = 0$ for all $x \in \X$, by the choice of $x^{\lr{1}}$.
 Assume it holds for all $x \in \X$ at time $ T = t^{\prime} - 1$.
 Therefore in particular, it holds at the point $x = x^{\lr{t^{\prime}+1}}$.
 This implies where the last inequality is by optimality of $x^{\lr{t^{\prime}+1}}$ in minimizing $\widetilde{\Psi}_{t^{\prime}}$.
 This completes the induction, and therefore proves Inequality~\ref{almd-claim}, thus completing the proof of the error bound. \end{proof}